 Skip to main content

 LGBT+ History Month is a time to reflect, to celebrate and to look to the future.
 Kingston University's students, staff and alumni are marking the month through a series of online events, shared creative expression and open conversations around equality and LGBT+ issues.
-It's also the first anniversary of our LGBTQAI+ staff network, which supports LGBTQAI+ staff and allies and celebrates diversity in our community.
+It's also the first anniversary of our LGBTQ+ staff network, which supports LGBTQ+ staff and allies and celebrates diversity in our community.